brimdata/zed/docs/data-model/zjson.md

 ### 2.1 Type Encoding

-The type encoding for a primitive type is simply its Zed type name(zed.md#1-primitive-types) e.g., "int32" or "string".
+The type encoding for a primitive type is simply its [Zed type name](zed.md#1-primitive-types) e.g., "int32" or "string".

 Complex types are encoded with small-integer identifiers.